-A very simple form of Chicken Curry prepared with very limited spices and requires almost no time; Goalondo Steamer Curry is bliss.
-I was fascinated with Goalondo Chicken Curry or Goalondo Steamer Curry when I heard the name for the first time.
-I, though, not have any first-hand information about the said Chicken Curry.
-However, this is what I found while searching for the history.
+A very simple form of Chicken Curry prepared with limited and easily available spices; Goalondo Steamer Curry is bliss.
+Let me confess, I do not have any first-hand information about the said Chicken Curry.
+Neither I am from Bangladesh nor I am a hostorian.
+However, upon asking and through a bit of secondary details what I found is interesting.

-Goalondo Steamer Curry is a simple chicken dish from Goalondo a small town in “Opar Bangla” a.k.a Bangladesh.
-Goalondo is now a small town in Rajbari District in Bangladesh and situated on the bank of river Padma.
+A simple chicken curry the boatmen used to cook with the limited spices is now popular as Goalondo Steamer Curry o Goalondo Ghater Murgi.
+This is a simplest form of chicken chicken curry.
+It can be named anything else as well however, the dish get popularized by the boatmen from Goalondo Ghat.
+Goalondo a small town in “Opar Bangla” a.k.a Bangladesh.
+This small town is located at Rajbari District in Bangladesh and situated on the bank of river Padma.

 - Chicken: 500 g (Medium Pieces)

 - Turmeric Powder: 2 Tsp

 - Salt to taste

 - Roughly chop Onion, garlic, ginger and green chilies and prepare a coarse powder of dry chilies*.

 - Marinate chicken pieces with all the ingredients mentioned except salt.